Western Illinois University: Library system

 Four libraries make up the WIU Libraries system.
 Completed in November 1975, Leslie F. Malpass Library (formerly Memorial Library) is the main branch of the library system.
 Designed by Gyo Obata, Malpass Library stands at six levels high and 222,000 square feet.
 Other WIU libraries include the Music Library, Physical Sciences Library, Curriculum Library, and the WIU-Quad Cities Library (Moline, Illinois) that was opened in the late 1990s to support WIU's growing presence in the Quad Cities.

 Western Illinois University Libraries house several archives and special collections that aid in documenting the history of the west-central Illinois region.
 The libraries are the home for the Center for Hancock County History, the Center for Icarian Studies, the Civil War Collection (documenting the western Illinois experience in the war), the Decker Press Collection and the Mormon Collection.

 In August of 2024 university leaders announced their intentions to fire all of the library faculty, 8 tenured librarians and one on the tenure track.
 From 2013 to 2024, the number of library faculty at the university diminished from 16 to 9 and the number of semiprofessional and clerical staff diminished from 41 to 20.
+In June 2026, an arbitrator declared that the faculty librarians were illegally terminated and WIU was ordered to reinstate them.